Chokha: General type

 This is the most widely used type of chokha in the Caucasus.
 From the colors, the length and the general design of the chokha, it was possible to know a person's age, profession, and even class.
 The general cherkeska were sewn not only from gray and black fabric, but also from red, blue, green, golden yellow, purple and brown.
 The lining of the sleeve of the general chokha is made of silk fabric, the sleeves often have loops and buttons made of string.
 Chokhas with very long skirts were popular among the nobility.
 It is cut at the waist with gathers and folds, girded with a black leather belt decorated with silver pieces, the belt buckle served as a chair for carving fire.
 The outfit was a clothing for combat, it was not supposed to hinder movement, so the sleeves were wide and short, sometimes with rows of buttons down the openings, and hand flaps.
 Only the old people wore the sleeves long to warm the hands.
 As mentioned previously, later on cases were added to place cartridges, the cases made it possible to load a flint or match gun at full gallop.
 Sometimes the cases were located almost under the armpits.
 An obligatory item of both men's and women's clothing was long tight pants - an element of clothing that was present among the steppe peoples, which was necessary for frequent horseback riding and in harsh climatic conditions.
 The general outfit almost always includes a dagger called khinjal, a beshmet worn under the chokha, gazyrs (bullet/charge holders), and a bashlyk (a hood, separate from the robe) or a papakha (a tall fur hat).

 Weighted type

 Unlike the general chokha, which was typically worn for battle, the main attribute of the weighted chokha is its small bullet-pockets or cartridge holders on both sides of the chest, which over time turned into having a purely decorative significance.
 Gazyrs for this chokha were made of wood, and in the upper, above-pocket part they had small hoods out of gold or silver with niello or gilt.
 Sometimes there were golden or silver chains going up front the gazyrs where they were connected with a rosette.
-It was customary for the weighted chokha to have a set of eight cartridge holders on each breast.
+It was customary for the weighted chokha to have a set of about eight cartridge holders on each breast.